-Logistics firms;

-Fabricators;

-Jewellery companies;

-Benchmark execution service providers;

 Affirmation and settlement platforms;

-Benchmark process platform operators, i.e. LBMA Precious Metals prices.
+Benchmark Administrators.

 As a guide, the following would not generally be expected to engage in Precious Metals activities as wholesale Market Participants:

-Non-tradeable and tradeable price streaming platform providers;
+Non-tradeable price streaming platform providers;

-If trading on a regulated trading venue then it is expected that participants will comply with the exchange rules and regulations.
-In the absence of specific exchange rules, this Code should apply;
+If traded on a regulated trading venue such as an exchange, then it is expected that participants will comply with that exchange’s rules and regulations.
+In the event that there is a divergence between exchange rules and regulations and this Code, then the exchange rules and regulations will apply.;

 Private banking Clients trading as individuals or via personal investment vehicles; and